ericbrooke/setup_ruby_rails/README.md

 touch .bashrc
 atom .bashrc
 ```
 copy the below contents of .bashrc from the file, in this repo into your file in atom.
+When you open the file in github, click on the RAW button, then select All (Command A) and then paste (Command V) in your file.
+Using RAW avois and newline/ CR mischeif

 Than you will need create .bash_profile and add the following:
 ```